micrjames/Form.ts/README.md

 const submitBtn = form.submitBtn;
 ```
 , which is just a special instance of one of the buttons made available to us that is constituent of the form.

-And a method is available so that you can reset the form at any time.
+Also, we have access to the reset button, but, of course, this will mainly be used for testing purposes.mAnd a method is available so that you can reset the form at any time.
 ```
 form.reset();
 ```